-Chris Woollams has specifically designed a natural herbal parasite killer (and it cleanses the colon).
+Chris Woollams has specifically designed a triple action natural herbal parasite killer (and it cleanses the colon).
 It is called ParaFree Plus.
 It can be used on its own effectively, or with full-dose wormwood.

 We also have a Probiotic – Probio8 Max which has the above Lactobacillus strains (rhamnosus) plus a number of strains of Bifidobacterium including infantis.
 Deliberately designed to be exactly what you need.

-Finally, we have launched a pancreatic and digestive enzyme mix to improve digestion and help kill pathogens and parasites.
+Finally, we have launched a pancreatic and digestive enzyme mix to improve digestion and help kill pathogens and parasites on an ongoing basis.
+You can add this in almost all year round to prevent problems recurring.
 It is called – Pancreatic Digestive Enzyme Formula – and you can buy it HERE.